BOM-98/atlas-rogue-project-5/README.md

 ## Data Models

-The database schema for the tough glove site is shown below:
+The database schema for the Atlas Rogue site is shown below:

 ![Database schema](readme/img/database-model.png)